you may ask

 The Global Soil Security Summit was highly productive, yielding two landmark documents.

-One is the Soil Security Declaration, a global call to action to prioritize soil protection.
-The other is a powerful set of policy guidelines, offering nations a framework for creating effective and sustainable soil policies.
+The first one is the Soil Security Declaration, a global call to action to prioritize soil protection. .

 The Soil Security Declaration